-Oxygen is sometimes used in end of life care.
+Oxygen is sometimes used in end-of-life care.
 It can be helpful, but it is not always needed.
-If you are not breathless or anxious, it is not recommended by the Australian and New Zealand Society of Palliative Medicine and the Australasian Chapter of Palliative Medicine.
+If the person is not breathless or anxious, it is not recommended by the Australian and New Zealand Society of Palliative Medicine and the Australasian Chapter of Palliative Medicine.

 For more information, speak to your doctor or visit the Choosing Wisely Australia website.

 Some people use complementary therapies and physical therapies to help relieve pain and other symptoms, or to support their emotional wellbeing.